codecombat/codecombat/app/assets/markdown/apcsp-getting-abstract.md

 Inquiry Activity

 ### Learning Objective:
-= 2.2.3 Identify multiple levels of abstractions that are used when writing programs.
+* [LO 2.2.3] Identify multiple levels of abstractions that are used when writing programs.
+* [LO 6.1.1] Explain the abstractions in the Internet and how the Internet functions.
+[P3]

 **Prompt: What makes a book a book?**